Duties and responsibilities

 Responsibilities

-- Contracting Officers: Must cooperate with advocates and address challenges to restrictive requirements.
+- Contracting Officers: Must cooperate with advocates, address challenges to restrictive requirements, and support competition initiatives.

-- Contractors: Should be aware that advocates may challenge unnecessarily restrictive requirements or barriers to competition.
+- Contractors: Should be aware that advocates may challenge restrictive requirements and promote competition, potentially impacting solicitation terms.

-- Agencies: Must support advocates, review reports, and implement recommended initiatives and accountability systems.
+- Agencies: Must support advocates, ensure reporting, and implement accountability and recognition systems for competition.

 Practical Implications

-- This section ensures agencies are proactive in removing barriers to competition and commercial acquisitions.
+- This section ensures agencies are proactive in removing unnecessary barriers to competition and commercial acquisition.

-- It impacts daily contracting by requiring ongoing review and reporting, and by holding agencies accountable for promoting competition.
+- It impacts daily contracting by requiring regular review, reporting, and accountability for competitive practices.

-- Common pitfalls include failing to address unnecessarily restrictive requirements or not submitting required reports.
+- Common pitfalls include failing to address unnecessarily restrictive requirements or not properly documenting competition advocacy activities.